VeroBeachHighSchoolCodingClub/Code-Club-s-Home-Website-/README.md

 ---

 ### How to edit this file
-  -You do not need to be logged into this account -Click the button that says `Fork`
+  - You do not need to be logged into this account
+  - Click the button that says `Fork`
-  -Once the file is in personal account, make changes -Commit all changes and make sure repo is up to date -Go back to GitHub and click `Add New Pull Request` -Submit the pull request and wait while changes are reviewed -Once the changes have been given the OK, the changes will be added to the master branch
+  - Once the file is in personal account, make changes
+  - Commit all changes and make sure repo is up to date
+  - Go back to GitHub and click `Add New Pull Request`
+  - Submit the pull request and wait while changes are reviewed
+  - Once the changes have been given the OK, the changes will be added to the master branch

 ---